SciPlay Corporation (SCPL) CEO Josh Wilson on Q3 2020 Results - Earnings Call Transcript

 Yes, for sure.
 At this point, we cannot be more pleased.
 We are 100% on track in the integration of Come2Play.
 The team has shown to be as amazing as we thought they were during the due diligence and are really hitting the ground running.
 We have integrated with some of our SciPlay legacy talent in order to build out a very immersive meta game around the best-in-class Solitaire core loop that they had already had.
 We have started doing small tech testing, which we imagine to continue happening throughout the year with beta -- going into beta sometime in Q1 of next year, with looking to ramp in first half of next year.

-Also with the Come2Play integration came a new development studio in [Kia].
+Also with the Come2Play integration came a new development studio in Kiev.
 This group is amazingly talented engineers, artists, QA.
 We have seen great value-add to the entire business, and we actually are looking at them as a long-term play as we work towards our 35% EBITDA margin over time to help us continuing controlling our R&D costs.

 Operator